bitwarden/help/_articles/login-with-sso/saml-keycloak.md

 {% image sso/cheatsheets/saml-keycloak/keycloak-login.png Keycloak Login Screen %}

-After you authenticate with your Azure credentials, enter your Bitwarden Master Password to decrypt your Vault!
+After you authenticate with your Keycloak credentials, enter your Bitwarden Master Password to decrypt your Vault!

 {% comment %}